Your law is within my heart.

 "I delight to do your will, O my God; your law is within my heart."
 Psalm 40:8

 It's "Reward versus Award."
-The trophy is the "award" for the effort, while the practicing, the learning, the skill, the knowledge gained is the reward.
+The trophy is the "award" for the effort, while the practicing, the learning, the skill, and the knowledge gained is the reward.
 Yes, you will see some excited kids (and parents) about these trophies.
 They worked hard!
-Often studying when other friends are getting together; dragging extra books on vacations to spend time in study; missing out on school events or activities because of preparation or practice.
+Often studying when friends are getting together, dragging extra books on vacations to spend time studying, and missing out on school events or activities because of preparation or practice.
 As a parent and Lads volunteer, I am just as excited as they are when they win a trophy.
 I have witnessed the hard work.
 I've seen these kids with their heads buried in Bible Bowl binders.
 I've been in the classroom as they have adjusted their points in debate preparation.
 I've heard Caleb upstairs in his room practicing leading his song before bed.
-I love to see our young people accomplish goals, so I do get excited about the award.
+I love seeing our young people accomplish goals, so I get excited about the award.
 I get more excited when I see the result of the reward, like when Caleb says, "Hey!
-I know a verse for that, I learned it in Bible Bowl"; or when Abbey says, "There's a verse we talked about in Pearls class at Lads that I'm going to correlate with my subject for a paper," or when Hg says "Would you look closer at Luke 20:35-36 with me."
-That's their reward, And it will be their reward for the rest of their lives because it was/is written on their hearts due to whatever motivation was behind it.
+I know a verse for that; I learned it in Bible Bowl,"; or when Abbey says, "There's a verse we talked about in Pearls class at Lads that I'm going to correlate with my subject for a paper," or when Hg says "Would you look closer at Luke 20:35-36 with me."
+That's their reward.
+And it will be their reward for the rest of their lives because it was/is written on their hearts due to whatever motivation was behind it.

-So, yeah, they are excited to get a medal or a sticker, a piece of candy, a pat on the back, whatever kind of positive feedback they've get.
+So, yeah, they are excited to get a medal or a sticker, a piece of candy, a pat on the back, or whatever kind of positive feedback comes their way.
 And I'm excited for them — because getting a medal is just fun.